tetra3dprint/HemeraOdyssey/Build_Guide/06_Undercarriage.md

 ![06](../img/Extruder_Assembly/06.jpg)
 ![07](../img/Extruder_Assembly/07.jpg)
 ---
-* Insert the PINDA probe and secure in place with 1x 10mm bolt
+* Insert the PINDA probe and secure in place with 1x 10mm bolt, **Do not overtight, just enough to prevent the PINDA rotating by hand**
 * Use the front(motor side) hole for MK3/MK2.5 and the rear(fan side) hole for MK2 only<br>
 ![08](../img/Extruder_Assembly/08.jpg)
 ![08a](../img/Extruder_Assembly/08a.jpg)